 Agriculture accounts for 70 percent of the world’s water consumption.
-Two to five thousand liters of water are needed to produce sufficient food to feed a person for a single day.
-Fifteen thousand liters are required for one kilogram of beef, 1,500 liters for one kilogram of avocadoes, and 130 liters for one kilogram of carrots.
+Two to five thousand litres of water are needed to produce sufficient food to feed a person for a single day.
+Fifteen thousand litres are required for one kilogram of beef, 1,500 litres for one kilogram of avocadoes, and 130 litres for one kilogram of carrots.

 Banks play an important role …

 In order to achieve the UN Sustainable Development Goals, investments in water, sanitation, and hygiene must increase massively.
 Banks and financial service providers can and must make a contribution – and they do.

 Here is one example of how banks can help: In Western Sahara, the National Office of Electricity and Drinking Water (Onee) will build a new seawater desalination plant in Laayoun, Morocco to strengthen the drinking water supply in the city.
 Deutsche Bank provided a financial guarantee to secure the delivery and commissioning of the water pumps for the new plant.

 … by allocating assets

 Sustainable asset allocation is another strategy that banks can use to help preserve the foundations of life on earth, including its water resources.
 This is why Deutsche Bank has recently launched the equity fund “DWS Concept ESG Blue Economy.”
 The fund invests in companies that are engaged primarily in restoring, protecting, or maintaining diverse marine ecosystems, or that have performance targets linked to ocean and water health.

 Finally, sponsorship continues to be one of the most direct ways banks can help.
 Deutsche Bank is supporting various grassroots initiatives, e.g. a Swades Foundation project, that builds recharging and storage structures in order to harvest water in Raigad, India.
 The initiative’s goal is to convert 482 acres into fertile land for crop cultivation.